sagemath/trac_to_gh/Issue 9076.md

 # Issue 9076: plot Arc of circle and ellipse

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9076

 Original creator: vdelecroix